scholmd/scholmd/examples/plos-one/dolphin-bycatch/README.md

 __Workaround__ There is a lengthly discussion about this in a [pandoc issue](https://github.com/jgm/pandoc/issues/813), but until this is resolved it will be necessary to handle this manually.
-This will be quite difficult for equations.
+Equations can be cross-referenced using the numbered list tag syntax, but this only places numbers on the left of the equation.

 #### Figures without captions